Rhino Page

 Ryan Jacob "Rhino" Page (born July 10, 1983) is a left-handed bowler on the Professional Bowlers Association (PBA) Tour, and was the 2008 PBA Rookie of the Year.
 (See PBA Bowling Tour: 2007-08 season.)

-He is also a former U.S. Amateur champion, winning the event in 2005.
-A San Diego, California native, Page now resides in Spokane, Washington.
+Page is a former U.S. Amateur champion, winning the event in 2005.

 Page attended the University of Kansas in Lawrence, Kansas.
 He helped the Jayhawks win the school's first-ever Intercollegiate Bowling Championship in 2004, and was named the MVP of the championships.